thedinosaur1/Christopher_Bluestamp_Portfolio/index.md

 ## Next Steps:
 I want to make a box around my lie detector so it looks more professional and I would also like to add a basic algorithm that changes depending on if the person im testing sweats a lot, has a high resting heart beat or gets nervous easily.

+# First Milestone - Lie Detector

 <iframe width="560" height="315" src="https://www.youtube.com/embed/StfrcpoQP14" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# First Milestone - Lie Detector

 ## Summary:

-#### Explanation of my milestone:
-I made a Lie Detector which is an arduino based project that can tell if you are telling the truth or lying.
+I made a Lie Detector which is an arduino based project that can tell if you are telling the truth or lying by using the persons galvanic skin response which is the bodies electricity conductivity.
+The arduino is a board that gives instructions to all the other parts in the system using the code I put into the app.
+The wires connect the parts of the arduino to other places like the resistors or the columns.
+The resistors limit the electricity into the LED lights, so they don't die.
+And the breadboard connects the rows and columns together.

 #### Components used:
 The arduino is a board that has code from a computer and physical bits that you can connect wires to.
 The breadboard connects columns together and connects rows together.
 There are four resistors, three of them are 2.2k and one of them is 10k, resistors limit the amount of electricity that travels through.
 The LED's light up when coded to through a device, LED lights work by having electricity flow through a microchip which illuminates a light.
 The wires just connect everything together.
 In summary, I used an arduino, a breadboard, four resistors, and three LEDS.

-#### How the components work together:
-The arduino is a board that gives instructions to all the other parts in the system using the code I put into the app.
-The wires connect the parts of the arduino to other places like the resistors or the columns.
-The resistors limit the electricity into the LED lights, so they don't die.
-And the breadboard connects the rows and columns together.

 ## Progress:
 I just finished my lie detector that can detect if someones lying